HaoZhang1018/NDVI-Net/README.md

 #### To test :<br>
 Put test image pairs in the "Test_NDVI" and "Test_HRVI" folders, and run "CUDA_VISIBLE_DEVICES=0 python demo.py" to test the trained model.
-You can also directly use the trained model we provide.
+You can also directly use the trained model we provide (only Quickbird and GF-2).